TheCandidStartup/TheCandidStartup.github.io/_drafts/acid-atomicity-consistency-isolation-durability.md

 There are lots of things you need to worry about when building a cloud application.
 Often the hardest problems only appear as you scale up, when multiple clients interact with the same data at the same time.

-What does your application need to do to ensure consistency of it's stored state?
+What does your application need to do to ensure consistency of its stored state?
 How do you resolve the inevitable conflicts when two users try to change the same data?

 From the 1970s to the 2000s, before the rise of NoSQL databases, the answer was clear cut.
 You built your app using a relational database whose mystical [ACID properties](https://en.wikipedia.org/wiki/ACID) would make everything OK.
 However, when you use a relational database, you're confronted with a bewildering array of [configuration options](https://www.postgresql.org/docs/current/mvcc.html).

 Where's the simple ACID tick box?
+And what does ACID mean anyway?

 ## ACID